Call

 Testing for diabetic eye disease

+Our experienced team in Lakeport is the only provider within 120 miles offering RETeval® ERG testing as part of your diabetic eye exam.
 By tracking how your retina responds to changes in blood sugar levels, RETeval® ERG allows us to catch problems early and more effectively treat eye conditions.
-ERG testing has also been named in the Preferred Practice Pattern® Guidelines for diabetic retinopathy, supporting its value in early retinal disease detection.
+ERG testing has also been named in the Preferred Practice Pattern® Guidelines for diabetic retinopathy.

 Treatment for diabetic eye disease